Saturday, May 4, 2019

 Snow Partridge (lifer)

 Let's go into these three locations one by one and see in details what all we saw.
 Our lifer count wasn't much on this trip as we already did Mishmi and Sikkim.
 Still we managed to get 45 lifers in all.
-A lot of repeatitions were there from Mishmi and Sikkim, hence we didn't click the ones that we already found elsewhere.
+A lot of repetitions were there from Mishmi and Sikkim, hence we didn't click the ones that we already found elsewhere.
 Only on a few occasions, when the birds were very near to us or in good light, that we clicked it again.

 Bird Watching in Eagle's Nest Wildlife Sanctuary (Lama Camp and Bompu Camp): Altitude of around 10,000 feet.